abondar24/JavaAsyncDemo/README.md

 3. Synchronous Computation (syc) - Synchronous computation via observable and subscriber.
 4. Asychronous Computation (asyc) - Asychronous computation via observable and subscriber.
-5. Two Threads (ttc) - Create two observables with two threads inside, merge them to one observable and subscribe to it
+5. Two Threads (ttc) - Create two observables with two threads inside, merge them to one observable and subscribe to it.
+6. Singles Command (sc) - Merge two singles into one observable and subscribe to it.